 The solution is to lay all of your wet gear out to dry whenever you have the opportunity.
 Even during a heavy storm, you can expect the clouds to break every day or two.
 When the opportunity arises, stop and dry everything out the best you can.
 If you don’t, your sleeping bag and clothes can slowly soak through until they lose all of their insulation properties.

 While hiking the Wonderland Trail, I encountered six days of rain.
 It was almost constant.
-By day three my tent was saturated and my sleeping bag was getting so damp that I was experiencing cold spots where the down was beginning to clump.
+By day three my tent was saturated and my quilt was getting so damp that I was experiencing cold spots where the down was beginning to clump.

 While hiking through a boulder patch on the side of a mountain, I noticed that the rain was subsiding and the clouds were clearing.
 I took that opportunity to lay my gear out to dry right there and then.
 I unpacked my sleeping bag and tent and held them up in the wind to help them dry.
 There was a 20 minute window before the rain returned.
 They didn’t dry completely but enough that I could sleep comfortably for the next couple of nights.